Mephlo90/gamemeet-frontend-project-PRO1001/readme.md

 Replace your API key in script.js for full functionality.

 Proper error handling is implemented to avoid breaking the UI if the API fails.

+Regarding Commits:
+The project was developed locally and committed once the feature set stabilized.
+Commits were organized by pages to keep the repository clean and readable.

+## AI Assistance Disclosure

+This project was developed with the assistance of AI tools (ChatGPT) for:
+- Code suggestions and refactoring
+- UI/UX ideas
+- Debugging support
+- Documentation drafting

+All code was reviewed, adapted, and integrated manually.
+The final architecture, feature selection, and implementation decisions were made by the author.

+AI-generated features were evaluated for correctness, accessibility, and performance before inclusion.